 You might wonder why we add milk to corn on the cob when cooking corn in the Instant Pot?
 Well , it’s simple!
 The addition of milk adds a nice creaminess to the corn and allows it to absorb flavor more.
 If you want super sweet, tender corn on the cob then add in some milk.

 Ingredients for Instant Pot Corn on the Cob:

 - butter – This of course, is optional and needs to be counted if counting calories or points.

 That’s it!
 These simple ingredients plus the pressure cooking will ensure you have the perfect corn on the cob with a sweet corn flavor.

 First, you have to combine water and milk in a measuring cup and pour over corn.

-Next, you’re going to generously season corn with salt and pepper to taste.
+Next, you’re going to generously season with salt and pepper to taste.
 Remember, in general, you want to add a little more seasoning when cooking with an Instant Pot.

-For super tender corn on the cob, we’re going to cook corn on the cob for 6 minutes.
+Cooking time for super tender corn on the cob, we’re going to cook corn on the cob for 6 minutes.
 This goes for fresh or frozen!